lavrentiy-danilov/IB_summer_amp/pathogenic_microorganisms_n_AMPs.md

 It is important to understand the MOA of these AMPs to facilitate further development as therapeutic agents. /

+Based on molecular targets
+AMPs can be broadly classified into two families: cell surface targeting peptides (e.g. nisins and temporins) and intracellular targeting peptides (e.g. Pro-rich peptides).
+Cell surface-targeting peptides, including both membrane-targeting and non-membrane targeting peptides, can be further classified based on specific targets such as cell wall/carbohydrates, lipids/membranes, and proteins/receptors.
+Likewise, intracellular targeting AMPs can be further classified based on the specific target molecules (e.g. proteins, DNA, and RNA).
+Further details can be found in the Antimicrobal Peptide book below.

 Here the links of referenced articles are presented:

 https://www.sciencedirect.com/science/article/pii/S0300908411004718 *marine snail